 1. Income: Go back a year a two through bank statements and identify wage deposits into bank accounts.
 Do they match with reported income?

 2. Business owner income: Take a look at 5+ years of tax returns.
-Have their been any major changes in salary, expenses or excessive retained earnings that your trusted tax professional/business advisor cannot account for?
+Have there been any major changes in salary, expenses, or excessive retained earnings that your trusted tax professional/business advisor cannot account for?

-3. Cancelled checks: Take a look at several years of cancelled checks.
+3. Cancelled checks: Take a look at several years of canceled checks.
 Were their large expenditures that can not be accounted for?

 4. Retirement accounts: Were large loans or withdrawals taken out during the marriage?
 Were they used for a specific purpose (like a home renovation or college tuition)?
 Is there a pattern of unaccounted for large distributions?

-6. Investment account statements: Interest on certain bonds aren’t always reported on tax returns.
+6. Investment account statements: Interest on certain bonds isn’t always reported on tax returns.